Flavio58it/socialbot-6/README.md

 ## Assumptions
 * Assume that posts are made from one main social media account for each site which can be hard coded.
 * Assume we want to hang on to products in the database for a certain amount of time.
-We can run a rake task to delete old products if necessary.
+We can periodically run a rake task to delete old products if necessary.

 # Resources
 * [Permanent access token for FB page](http://stackoverflow.com/questions/17197970/facebook-permanent-page-access-token)